Legoland - Miniland USA

 As well as soundtracks from the actual places, Miniland USA contains interactive elements so kids can push buttons to turn on fountains and race cars, etc. At night, the building are fully illuminated from within.

-In total there are eight themed areas to Miniland:
+In total there are nine themed areas to Miniland:

 - New York